freshollie/abridge/README.md

 `abridge` can automatically shorten video files by removing parts from the video where not much happens.
-This is great for making timelapse videos more engaging and removes the need for manual editing to remove these dead spots from the videos.
+This is great for making timelapse videos more engaging and removes the need for manual editing to cut these dead spots from the videos.

 ## Installation